 I like the simple app, which provides an at-a-glance view of every room in your home.
 The temperature readings from the thermostat and radiator valves were accurate, but be prepared to spend a bit of time getting the schedules and temperature set points to your liking.
 Each room has its own thermal properties, so getting the exact temperature right room-by-room requires a bit of tweaking.

 Amazon Alexa support is available through the Wiser skill.
 As Alexa recognises each room, you can control your heating on a room-by-room basis.
 I found that the skill worked perfectly and is on a par with the voice control that other room-by-room heating systems offer.
-It’s a shame that there’s no Google Assistant or Apple Siri support available, although Alexa is the most popular smart home voice assistant.

 Should I buy the Drayton Wiser?